dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 exp_bi_lstm.test(mx_loader)
 ```

-The next table presents the results of both the model for both the country.
-We first see that
+The next table presents the results of both the model for both the country tested.
+We first see that the first test
+(RU) gives poorer results than Mexico, even if the second one is a different structure and language.
+This situation could be explained by the language root of both languages; Spanish is closer to French than Russia.
+But an interesting thing is that even in a *difficult* annotation context, both the model perform relatively well.
+It means that our models seem to have really learned the *logic* of an address sequence.
+It could also mean that if
+we train our model longer, maybe we could improve our results.
+But, other improvements will be discussed in the next summary section.

 | Model (Country) | LSTM one layer | Bi-LSTM two layers |
 |:---------------:|:--------------:|:------------------:|
 |    Loss (RU)    |   **2.5181**   |       4.6118       |
 |  Accuracy (RU)  |   **48.9820**  |       47.3185      |
 |    Loss (MX)    |     2.6786     |     **1.7147**     |
 |  Accuracy (MX)  |     50.2013    |     **63.5317**    |

-Which is good.

 ### Summary
 In summary, we found that using a Bi-LSTM with two layers seems to perform better on countries' addresses not seen during training.
 Still, the results are not as good as those of Canada (training dataset).
 A solution to this problem could be to train a model using all the